 Failure to do so can result in hefty fines from the Department of Health and Human Services’ (HHS) Office for Civil Rights (OCR).
 Penalties range from $100 to $50,000 per individual violation with a maximum penalty of $1.5 million per calendar year.

 The OCR has already collected over $5.5 million for violations in 2021 – and there are countless other cases currently under investigation which you can view at the OCR’s Breach Portal or “Wall of Shame”.

 (Image source: compliancy-group.com)

 HIPAA Requirements for File Sharing

 HIPAA has strict requirements regarding information security and sharing files.
 Crucially, files must be encrypted to NIST Standards both at rest and in transit to ensure those files are indecipherable and unusable should a cybersecurity breach occur.

 In addition, access management controls and multi-factor authentication must be in place to ensure only authorized individuals are accessing files and PHI data.

-Unfortunately, while many popular solution providers offer secure file sharing and cloud storage, not all provide HIPAA compliant file sharing by design – and some are not HIPAA compliant at all.
+Unfortunately, while many popular solution providers offer secure file sharing and cloud file storage, not all provide HIPAA compliant file document sharing by design – and some are not HIPAA compliant at all.